epomatti/azure-endpoint-security/README.md

 - `Intune Administrator`
 - `Security Administrator`

-Using this user will be able to have access to:
+This will allow access to the following applications:

 - https://intune.microsoft.com
 - https://security.microsoft.com